 | Supply reliability | first 1–3 months of consistent stock | A cheap pen you cannot find is not a choice |

-US data hints at the shape.
+US data hints at the shape of it.
 Hikma framed its launch against roughly $1.3 billion in 12-month US liraglutide sales.
 Biocon sized the US weight-management liraglutide addressable market at about $127 million.
-Neither number is a Korean price.
-They explain why multiple players keep wading in.
+Neither figure is a Korean price.
+What they do explain is why multiple players keep wading in.

 For Korea specifically, the question a patient actually asks is closer to: